Skip to content

 Missing your first flight can have repercussions for your return flight, particularly if you don't notify the airline.
 It's likely that your return flight will be cancelled if the tickets were booked together.
 If purchased separately, the risk is lower, but it's still crucial to inform the airline.

-How to make a claim for a missed flight
+How do I make a claim for a missed flight?

 To make a claim on your travel insurance for a missed flight, you’ll need to gather evidence to support your claim: